 If you knew these 23 unbelievable facts about Sagrada Familia, we won’t even be debating if the towers are worth it.

 Is it worth the extra time, money and effort of yours?
 Let’s discuss.

 While the worthiness of the tower tours is a subjective thing, we will try and be as objective in our evaluation as possible.

 1. Going up the towers doesn’t cost much and is worth every Euro

-For a normal adult basic tickets to Sagarda Familia cost 15 Euros and if you go for the audio guide it becomes 24 Euros.
+For a normal adult, basic tickets to Sagarda Familia cost 15 Euros and if you go for the audio guide it becomes 24 Euros.
 By adding 5 Euros more, you can go up on one of the towers.
-For only five Euros, a visit up the towers is total worth it.
+For only five Euros, a visit up the towers is totally worth it.

-Of course, you will have to choose the tower you will visit.
+Of course, you must choose the tower you want to visit.
 Best of course is that you go up both the towers.
-If you don’t have the luxury of time and have to choose only one – go for the Nativity facade.
-Find out why Nativity facade tower is better than the Passion facade Tower.
+If you don’t have the luxury of time and must choose only one – go for the Nativity facade.
+Find out why Nativity facade tower is better than the Passion facade Tower .

 2. Visiting the towers doesn’t take long and is worth the time